Meyaal/gitpod-full-template/README.md

 * The code to make the menu was taken from the Love Running project.

 * W3Schools
-* Mmdn Resources for Developers, by Developers.
+* The code to make the fieldset in form is from Mmdn Resources for Developers, by Developers.

 ## Lighthouse Testing